Guardians vs. White Sox Player Props Betting Odds

-Sportsbooks have set player props for Luis Robert and others when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Monday at 6:10 PM ET.
+Luis Robert and Jose Ramirez are two of the players with prop bets available when the Chicago White Sox and the Cleveland Guardians play at Progressive Field on Tuesday (beginning at 6:10 PM ET).

 Bet on this matchup or its props with DraftKings!